 Built in 1887, Molly Brown House is a home of character with a great history and earned popularity.
-And not just because of Molly Brown being a Titanic survivor (that named her as “The Unsinkable Molly Brown”), but also because of some fascinating stories behind this historical residence.
+And not just because Molly Brown was a Titanic survivor (that named her “The Unsinkable Molly Brown”), but also because of some fascinating stories behind this historical residence.

 If you’re on a trip to Denver, Colorado and still looking for some historical places to visit; Molly Brown House should not be missed or taken off your list.
 If you’ve seen James Cameron’s Titanic movie and recall Kathy Bates’ character – Yes!
 You are right!
 That’s Molly Brown aka Margaret Tobin Brown.